-Is your book a good fit for review on this blog?
+Is my book a good fit for review on this blog?

-At present, I am accepting review requests for middle grade and young adult fiction and nonfiction.
+At present I only review middle grade and young adult fiction and select nonfiction.

 See my mission statement for more information.

-What format do I prefer for my ARC or review copy?
+What format do you prefer for ARC or review copies?

 What happens if I don’t enjoy your book?

 You worked and slaved over this story, and hopefully everyone who ever reads it falls as deeply in love with the characters and plot as you have.
 But, if the worst should come and the story doesn’t resonate with me, here’s what happens:

 While it’s really important to me and to the integrity of The Story Sanctuary to be honest in my reviews, I’m not in the business of posting nasty reviews.
 If I can’t find anything positive to say about the story or I’m having a really difficult time reading the entirety of the novel, I prefer to email the author and discuss some options.
 Perhaps instead of a review, I can host an author interview or other type of post.

 I do not post DNF (did not finish) reviews for a book I’ve abandoned as I don’t believe they’re very helpful for potential readers.

 I post honest reviews which will contain some notes on story elements that I struggled to read.
 But I always try to find at least something nice to say.